2017 British & Irish Lions tour to New Zealand

 The British & Irish Lions toured New Zealand during June and July 2017.
-The Lions, a rugby union team selected from players eligible to represent England, Ireland, Scotland or Wales, played ten matches: against all five New Zealand Super Rugby franchises, the NZ Provincial Barbarians, the Māori All Blacks and three test matches against New Zealand.
+The Lions, a rugby union team selected from players eligible to represent England, Ireland, Scotland or Wales, played ten matches: against all five New Zealand Super Rugby franchises, the New Zealand Provincial Barbarians, the Māori All Blacks and three test matches against New Zealand.

 The test series was drawn 1–1 – one victory each and a draw in the third match.
 Of the other tour matches, the Lions won four, lost two and drew one.

 Wales coach Warren Gatland was head coach of the Lions, having also led the Lions to victory in the 2013 series against Australia.
 Former Wales captain Sam Warburton was appointed as tour captain, a role he also held on the 2013 tour.
 The Lions squad voted Jonathan Davies their player of the series.

 Schedule

 The ten-match schedule was announced on 9 July 2015, and included matches against New Zealand Super Rugby teams for the first time.
 Previously in New Zealand, the Lions had played provincial sides or combined provincial selections.
 However, this was the first tour to New Zealand where the visit fell in the middle of the Super Rugby season.